egoodman92/electron_microscopy/README.md

 # Transmission Electron Microscopy and Machine Learning

 Various projects involving electron microscopy and computer vision.
 First, we'll start with identification of nanocrystals in supported catalysts.
 Here, special effort is focused on low-contrast materials, such as PdO vs SiO2, and overlapping nanocrystals.
-Second, we'll learn to identify oxidation states of materials using only electron micrographs of the material.
+Second, we'll learn to identify different elements in dumbbell RuFeOx nanoparticles.
+Finally, we'll identify oxidation states of materials using only electron micrographs of the material.
 Object detection and classification was performed by fine-tuning ssd_inception_v2_coco object detection model on electron micrographs.
-91% nanocrystal detection accuracy was achieved, with no false positives.
+For PdO detection 91% nanocrystal detection accuracy was achieved, with no false positives.

 <p align="center">
   <img width="680" height="340" src="PdO_model.jpg">